voyteq55/voyteq55.github.io/_drafts/how-to-combine-multiple-repositories-into-one.md

 ### 4. Merge changes into `main`

-Finally, merge the added directory into the `main` branch.
+Finally, merge the added directory into the `main` branch:

 ```terminal
 git checkout main